EmuDeck/emudeck.github.io/docs/emulators/steamos/dolphin.md

-# Dolphin is a Gamecube and Wii emulator.
+# Dolphin is a GameCube and Wii emulator.

 Website: [https://dolphin-emu.org/](https://dolphin-emu.org/)